 - Self-improvement personal development skills to enhance wanted characteristics

-- Exploring ways to improve performance as an employee or leader in the workplace1
+- Exploring ways to improve performance as an employee or leader in the workplace

 Common REBT Techniques

-Sound therapeutic styles, like REBT, use a foundation of techniques to help create the desired changes, and REBT offers many methods to encourage rational thinking patterns.
-Several techniques a therapist will employ include:1
+Sound therapeutic styles like REBT use a foundation of techniques to help create the desired changes, and REBT offers many methods to encourage rational thinking patterns.

 Rational Analysis